gaoyuankidult/Keyword-APP/README.md

 # Tasks

 - merge deselete and select icon
-- bug when number of astracts are big than 20
+- chart bug when number of astracts are big than 20

 - Chart data (persons and keyword counts + persons and keyword weights)
 - <strike>A small bug lies in acquiring abstracts.
 The expand button is wrong</strike> *done*